 His interest in beer and wine began at the age of seven when he worked regular Sunday shifts in the family off-licence.
 An interest in craft spirits and cocktails followed when he began competing with his colleagues to create the best post-shift Bloody Mary at the Edinburgh Fringe Festival in 2008.
 Since then his horizons have broadened to home distilling and infusing, and developing pre-bottled cocktails for events and parties.

-A native South Londoner, Alex spent ten years discovering whisky in glorious exile in Edinburgh but returned to London in 2013.
-Throughout this time he has written extensively about his experiments in dipsological study and exploration of London’s booming craft cocktail scene.
+A native South Londoner, Alex spent ten years discovering whisky in glorious exile in Edinburgh and now splits his time between London and Scotland.
+Since 2010 he has written extensively about his experiments in dipsological study and exploration of the world's booming craft cocktail scene for Drink Me and Winerist magazines and Scotchwhisky.com; provided written content to support The Three Drinkers Amazon Prime series, and covered a variety of food and drink topics for luxury magazine Luxuriate.Life.

 - Cocktail: the Sazerac